 Father Philemon Patitsas is the Presiding Presbyter of the Saint Katherine Greek Orthodox Church (Naples, FL).
-Father was ordained to the Holy Diaconate by Metropolitan Maximos of Pittsburgh in May of 2008.
-He was ordained by His Eminence Metropolitan Alexios of Atlanta in October of 2010 at Holy Trinity Greek Orthodox Cathedral in Charlotte, NC after completing degrees with highest distinction at Holy Cross Greek Orthodox School of Theology (Master of Divinity), and the Harvard Kennedy School of Government (Master of Public Administration).
+He was installed by Metropolitan Alexios in July of 2012 after completing graduate degrees with highest distinction at Holy Cross Greek Orthodox School of Theology (Master of Divinity), and the Harvard Kennedy School (Master of Public Administration).

 Ordained to the Holy Diaconate by Metropolitan Maximos of Pittsburgh in 2008, and to the Holy Priesthood by His Eminence Metropolitan Alexios of Atlanta in 2010, he was elevated to Pneumaticos (Spiritual Father and Confessor) in February of 2014.

 Since becoming the Priest of St. Katherine, Fr.
 Philemon has helped to energize and establish numerous worship, discipleship and service ministries, including the Christian Rights and Freedom Institute, Agape Charities, and Growth Ministries.

 Through his participation in the Pastors’ Roundtable, Salt and Light Advisory Council, Action for Life and the Recovering Women’s Bible Study , and his support of Habitat for Humanity, St. Mathew’s House, and Barbara’s Friends (Lee Health Pediatric Cancer Center), Fr.
 Philemon has been a strong advocate for healthy relations among the people of Southwest Florida.